Three States in Problem Solving

 Esther Derby

-I started my career as a programmer, and over the years I’ve worn many hats, including business owner, internal consultant and manager.
-From all these perspectives, one thing became clear: our level of individual, team and company success was deeply impacted by our work environment and organizational dynamics.
-As a result, I have spent the last twenty-five years helping companies design their environment, culture, and human dynamics for optimum success.
+I started my career as a programmer.
+However, over the years I’ve worn many hats, including business owner, internal consultant and manager.
+From all these perspectives, one thing was clear: individual, team, and even organizational success depends greatly on the work environment and organizational dynamics.
+As a result, I have spent the last twenty-five years helping companies shape their environment for optimum success.

 Follow me on Twitter @estherderby